-Unless otherwise indicated, we have not commissioned any of the industry publications or other reports generated by third-party providers that we refer to in this prospectus.
+We have not commissioned any of the industry publications or other reports generated by third-party providers that we refer to in this prospectus.
 Certain information in this prospectus is derived from such third-party sources, other publicly available information, our knowledge of our industry, internal company research, surveys, information from our customers and third-party partners, trade and business organizations and other contacts in the markets in which we operate and assumptions based on this information and knowledge.
-Additionally, certain benchmarking statistics are based on results from claim surveys of five customers' from 2019 to 2022.
+Additionally, certain claim studies conducted by Concentra are based on approximately 500,000 closed claims evaluated between 2020 to 2023 for a select number of Concentra customers, including employers and a workers' compensation insurance carrier.
+The sample of claims includes all states and jurisdictions in which the customers do business and was obtained via the customer's claims/risk management information system.
+With this data, we compared the total claims cost and case duration of injuries that were treated through Concentra's network versus all other non-Concentra health centers and the results demonstrate our performance in reducing claims costs and lowering case duration.
+Additionally, certain benchmarking statistics are based on results from workers' compensation claim surveys of a select group of customers from 2020 to 2023 that aggregated approximately 500,000 customer claims.
+See "Company Overview" and "Our Competitive Strengths - High-Quality Care and Clinical Outcomes" under "Summary" and "Business".